Calea ternifolia: Uses

-In Mexico the plant is used as an herbal remedy for dysentery and fever.
+In Mexico the plant is used as a herbal remedy for dysentery and fever.
 The Zoque Popoluca people call the plant tam huñi ("bitter gum") and use it to treat diarrhea and asthma, and the Mixe people know it as poop taam ujts ("white bitter herb") and use it for stomachache and fever.

 The Chontal people of Oaxaca reportedly use the plant, known locally as thle-pela-kano, during divination.
 Isolated reports describe rituals that involve smoking a plant believed to be this species, drinking it as a tea, and placing it under a pillow to induce divinatory or lucid dreams due to its properties as an oneirogen.
 Zacatechichi, the former species name, is a Hispanicized form of the Nahuatl word "zacatl chichic" meaning "bitter grass".
 Users take the plant to help them remember their dreams; known side effects include nausea and vomiting related to the taste and mild-to-severe allergic reaction.

 While quite bitter if brewed in hot water, the bitterness can be considerably masked by brewing with Osmanthus flowers, which have a compatible scent profile.

 Chemical composition

 Chemical compounds isolated from this species include flavones such as acacetin and sesquiterpene lactones such as germacranolides.
-The sesquiterpenes known as caleicines and caleochromenes may be active in its effects on sleep.
+The compound that is thought to cause the effects of Calea ternifolia is Caleicine a Prodrug of Eugenol a potent GABA positive modulator.

+Pharmacology

+Calea ternifolia and its effects are not fully understood beyond GABA modulation from Caleicine and other GABAergic compounds.
+The plant is known to potentiate dreams and hypnotic states and is bioavailable through common routes of administration such as smoking and oral.

+Many compounds have been isolated from the plant and suspected to cause the psychoactive effects.
+Notable compounds that have been isolated are: